Teixobactin: Introduction, Mechanism of Action, Uses

 Use of iChip device to extract Teixobactin compound from soil

-Scientists believe that this screening could be a ‘game changer’ for discovering new antibiotics from environmental sources, as it allows compounds to be isolated from micro-organisms in the soil that do not grow under normal laboratory conditions.
+Scientists believe that this screening could be a ‘game changer’ for discovering new antibiotics from environmental sources.
+This allows compounds to isolate from micro-organisms in the soil that do not grow under normal laboratory conditions.

 Uses